 In accordance with Title IX, the University of Baltimore is committed to creating a university setting that is safe from Sexual Misconduct, all types of which are forms of sex and gender-based discrimination.
-Sexual Misconduct includes, but is not limited to, sexual violence, dating violence, domestic violence, sexual exploitation, sexual coercion, sexual intimidation, and stalking.
+The University specifically prohibits Sexual Misconduct, which includes, but is not limited to, sexual violence, dating violence, domestic violence, sexual exploitation, sexual coercion, sexual intimidation, and stalking.
 The University actively seeks to:

-- o Prevent issues of Sexual Misconduct by educating, training and providing resources to raise awareness of these issues; - Recognize, respond and provide support to those who have experienced Sexual Misconduct to include the pursuit of formalized agreements with a State designated rape crisis center and local law enforcement.
+- Prevent issues of Sexual Misconduct by educating, training and providing resources to raise awareness of these issues; - Recognize, respond and provide support to those who have experienced Sexual Misconduct to include the pursuit of formalized agreements with a State designated rape crisis center and local law enforcement.
 UB also endeavors to identify, respond and provide support in a way that eliminates Sexual Misconduct, prevents its recurrence and addresses its effects.

-This Policy applies to Sexual Misconduct in connection with any UB office or regional center education programs or activities, including, but not limited to, Sexual Misconduct: (1) in any UB facility or on any UB property or location under UB's control; (2) in connection with any UB sponsored, recognized or approved program, visit or activity, regardless of location; (3) that impedes equal access to any UB education program or activity or adversely impacts the employment of a member of the UB Community; or (4) that otherwise threatens the health or safety of the UB Community.
+This University has jurisdiction over, and this Policy applies to, complaints of Sexual Misconduct in connection with any UB office or regional center education programs or activities, including, but not limited to, Sexual Misconduct: (1) in any UB facility or on any UB property or location under UB's control; (2) in connection with any UB sponsored, recognized or approved program, visit or activity, regardless of location; (3) that impedes equal access to any UB education program or activity or adversely impacts the employment of a member of the UB Community, or (4) that otherwise threatens the health or safety of the UB Community.
 Nothing in this Policy is intended to supersede or conflict with any state or federal compliance obligations.
+The University will investigate Complaints under this Policy, and as necessary, take steps to eliminate prohibited conduct, prevent its reoccurrence and address its effects.

-Retaliation for participating in any matter and in any process under this Policy is also a form of sex or gender-based discrimination prohibited by this Policy.
+Retaliation for participating in any matter and in any process under this Policy is also a form of sex or genderbased discrimination prohibited by this Policy.
 UB Community Members are required at all times to participate in good faith in any proceeding or matter related to this Policy.
-This participation includes, but is not limited to, all activities in connection with filing, reporting, investigating, or resolving an alleged violation of this Policy; opposition to policies, practices, or actions that a UB Community Member has a good faith and reasonable belief are in violation of the policy; providing assistance to another UB Community Member in filing or reporting an alleged violation of this policy.
+This participation includes, but is not limited to, all activities in connection with filing, reporting, investigating, or resolving an alleged violation of this Policy, opposition to policies, practices, or actions that a UB Community Member has a good faith and reasonable belief are in violation of the policy; providing assistance to another UB Community Member in filing or reporting an alleged violation of this policy.
 Good faith activity does not include retaliatory and/or unlawful activities such as acts or threats of violence.

 II.
-OVERSIGHT OF SEXUAL MISCONDUCT POLICY COMPLAINTS
+OVERSIGHT OF SEXUAL MISCONDUCT POLICY & COMPLAINTS

-As part of UB's commitment, and in compliance with applicable law and policy, the University has designated a Title IX Coordinator to provide oversight and coordination on issues surrounding compliance with Title IX Act and the Violence Against Women Act Reauthorization of 2012.
-The Title IX Coordinator is responsible for ensuring that appropriate standards and requirements are met to afford reporting and responding parties' prompt and equitable resolution of complaints under this Policy, and for educating the University community.
+As part of UB's commitment, and in compliance with applicable law and policy, the University has designated a Title IX Coordinator to provide oversight and coordination on issues surrounding compliance with Title IX and the Violence Against Women Reauthorization Act of 2013.
+The Title IX Coordinator is responsible for ensuring that appropriate standards and requirements are met to afford reporting and responding parties' prompt and equitable resolution of compliants under this Policy, and for educating the University community.
 The Title IX Coordinator will review all cases periodically to look for potential patterns or systemic concerns and will implement remedies when necessary.
 The Title IX Coordinator is:

-Anita Harewood

-Vice President

-Government & Community Relations

-Office of Government and Community Relations

-1420 N. Charles Street, Academic Center, Room 336
+Anita Harewood Vice President Government & Community Relations Office of Government and Community Relations 1420 N. Charles Street, Academic Center, Room 336 410.837.4533 T9@ubalt.edu

-410.837.4533

-T9@ubalt.edu

-The Dean of Students and the Assistant Vice President for Human Resources serve as Deputy Title IX Coordinators in the University's effort to respond most effectively to concerns and support awareness programs within the UB community.
+The Dean of Students and the Assistant Vice President for Human Resources serve as Deputy Title IX.
+Coordinators in the University's effort to respond most effectively to concerns and support awareness programs within the UB community.